mkarsalan/PA4-MeshEdit/README.md

 <h3>Deadline</h3>

-<p>The deadline for the entire assignment is Tuesday, November 20th at 11:55pm.
-However, you can avail a 10% bonus if you submit Section 1 by Wednesday, November 14th.</p>
+<p>The deadline for the entire assignment is Monday, November 18th at 11:55pm. </p>

 <h3>Before you get started...</h3>